mbellehumeur/OHIF-FHIR/README.md

 ##### Test side panel

 ### Example integration
-THe side panel can demonstrate handling of a number of events.
+The side panel can demonstrate handling of a number of events.

 #### Patient-open
 Adds "/?mrn=<patient id>" to the URL of the viewer.
 This limits the study list to the requested patient.